How do I install Rocky Linux?

-Rocky Linux is a community version of Enterprise Linux that tracks slightly ahead of stability.
+Rocky Linux is a community version of Enterprise Linux that tracks slightly ahead of the stable release.
 It’s enterprise-ready and supported by a large community.
-If your business will lead you to an Enterprise Linux subscription, Rocky Linux is a great choice.
+Rocky Linux is an excellent choice.

-Download the ISO image, burn it to a CD if you’re ancient like me, or copy it to a USB device.
+Download the ISO image, burn it to a CD, or copy it to a USB device.
 I burned the minimal ISO image to a CD and ran through the installation instructions.

 Installation is straightforward, but make sure you handle these tasks.